bloxbean/yaci-store/docs/getting-started-out-of-box.md

 ```

 ### Optional Configuration
 The followings are optional configuration.
-You can leave them as-is.
+You can leave them as-is and jump to the next section [Running the application](#running-the-application)

 #### N2C Configuration